Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 Given $y \in G(F)$, the isomorphism $g \mapsto yg$ on $G(F)$ yields an isomorphism between $X_x(b)$ and $X_x(yb\sigma(y)^{-1})$.
 It therefore suffices to consider affine Deligne--Lusztig varieties associated to $\sigma$-conjugacy classes $[b]$, rather than simply elements $b \in G(F)$.
-In fact, every element in $G(F)$ is $\sigma$-conjugate to an element in the extended affine Weyl group $\widetilde{W}$; see Section 7.2 in \cite{GHKRadlvs}.
+In fact, every element in $G(F)$ is $\sigma$-conjugate to an element in the extended affine Weyl group $\widetilde{W}$; see Section~7.2 in \cite{GHKRadlvs}.
 Thus it is enough to study affine Deligne--Lusztig varieties $X_x(b)$ where $b \in \widetilde{W}$.
-We note that every basic element $b \in \aW$ belongs to the same $\sigma$-conjugacy class as $\id$, while the pure translations in $\widetilde W$ represent a large proportion of $\sigma$-conjugacy classes in $G(F)$, namely those corresponding to integral Newton points.
-In particular, the dominant pure translations in $\aW$ represent infinitely many pairwise distinct $\sigma$-conjugacy classes in $G(F)$; see Figure~\ref{fig:BasicElementsConjugacyA2}.
+In addition, since our arguments rely almost exclusively on combinatorics in the Bruhat--Tits building, in this paper we focus on elements $b \in \aW$ in a single connected component, since one can easily adapt our results to the context of extended alcoves.
+Note that every basic element $b \in \aW$ in the affine Weyl group belongs to the same $\sigma$-conjugacy class as $\id$, while the pure translations in $\eW$ represent a large proportion of $\sigma$-conjugacy classes in $G(F)$, namely those corresponding to integral Newton points.
+In particular, the dominant pure translations in $\aW$ represent infinitely many pairwise distinct $\sigma$-conjugacy classes in $G(F)$; see the patterned (pink) alcoves in Figure~\ref{fig:BasicElementsConjugacyA2}.

 For $b = t^\mu$ a pure translation in $\aW$, the natural associated basic element $b_{\text{b}}$ is the identity.
 As such, Conjecture~\ref{Conj_GHKR} in the case of pure translations relates nonemptiness of the affine Deligne--Lusztig varieties $X_x(t^{\mu})$ and $X_x(1)$.
 Now, for both the identity element and pure translations, the defect terms equal zero.
 In addition, for $b = t^\mu$ the Newton point $\nu_b$ equals the unique dominant element in the $\sW$-orbit of $\mu$, which we denote by $\mu^+$.
 In particular, if $\mu$ is dominant then $\nu_b = \mu$.
 Thus, Conjecture~\ref{Conj_GHKR} predicts that the dimension of $X_x(t^\mu)$ equals $\dim X_x(1) - \langle \rho, \mu^+ \rangle$.